CES 2018: Blackout at tech's biggest show

 "We are working hard to restore this temporary power outage at the LVCC.
 We appreciate your patience and apologize for any inconvenience," said the Consumer Technology Association, the group that organizes the show, in a statement.

-Wiltronic Corp., a computers and smart home device maker, did demos in the dark, thanks to charged laptops and tablets.
+Wiltronic Corp., a computer and smart home device maker, did demos in the dark, thanks to charged laptops and tablets.

 "The guys with battery operated equipment are having a field day," said Max Lammers, lead developer for VR-accessory company Sense Glove.
 "A lot of people are not going to be happy."